Alpe6825/Unicornn/README.md

 ### Quick Start

 1. Start **PlayMode** and wait till monitoring says **Python running** and circle is green
- - An background python process is initiated (see requirements.txt)
+ - A background python process is initiated (see requirements.txt)
   > - librosa
   > - numpy
   > - datetime